rwaltr/rwaltpro/content/about/index.md

 showTableOfContents: false
 ---
 # Me 👈
 Howdy!
 Welcome to the **Terminus**.
 My name is Ryan Walter, but you may know me better by my online handle, "*rwaltr*."
-I'm a passionate Site Reliability Engineer with a love for all things tech-related.
+I'm a passionate Kubernetes Engineer with a love for all things tech-related.
 From Linux and Kubernetes to electrical design and AI advancements, I'm constantly exploring and discovering the latest advancements in the tech world.

 #### Professional Background